santoshgawande/assignments/python/selenium/sel.md

-This directory is general for common task or some link or subject related materials.
+This is Assignment related to Selenium to gather news information from News WebSite.